presstofan/academic-kickstart/content/post/secure-shinyproxy/index.md

 ![Grafana Dashboard ShinyProxy](grafana_dashboard_shinyproxy.png)

+## Next Steps

 That concludes this tutorial.
 We now have a functional Shiny app served by ShinyProxy with a secured host and monitoring capability.
 One thing we can further improve is the scalability of the app.
 Currently, it is served by a single AWS EC2 instance.
 Depending on the size of memory and number of vCPUs, it can serve one to a few dozen users simultaneously.
 However, we usually don't expect users 24/7.
-As such, building an elastic stack using Docker Swarm or Kubernetes would be much more cost-efficient.
+As such, building a scalable app using Docker Swarm or Kubernetes would be much more cost-efficient.
 In the next post, I will explore this route.
 So stay tuned!